top of page

 Food & Drink

-Join whiskey and rum enthusiast Graham MacKenney, Atlantic Rum Connection, as he presents a variety of rums from around the Atlantic Provinces.
+Join whiskey and rum enthusiast Graham MacKenney, Atlantic Rum Connection, as he presents a variety of rums and whiskeys from around the Atlantic Provinces in one of two tasting events.

 Beer Tasting.jpg